 Tip: In the above example, the delivery times are identical, so they're displayed at checkout.
 If they are not identical, no delivery times are displayed.

-Example 2: Both options have different names
+Example 2: Both options have different names & rates are combined

 In this example, none of the names are a match.
 'Standard shipping' in the 2 delivery profiles aren't considered the same name because the one in the general profile has a capital 'S' and the piano profile doesn't.
 The other options have completely different names.